leoalves/hasura-firebase-auth/README.md

 firebase init
 ```

-a.
+⋅⋅a.
 Are you ready to proceed?
 Y
-b.
+⋅⋅b.
 Which Firebase CLI features do you want to setup?
 (Select Hosting and Functions)
-c.
+⋅⋅c.
 Are you ready to proceed?
 Y
-d.
+⋅⋅d.
 What language would you like to use to write Cloud Functions?
 Select Typescript
-e.
+⋅⋅e.
 Do you want to use TSLint to catch probable bugs and enforce style?
 Y
-f.
+⋅⋅f.
 File functions/package.json already exists.
 Overwrite?
 N
-g.
+⋅⋅g.
 File functions/tsconfig.json already exists.
 Overwrite?
 N
-h.
+⋅⋅h.
 File functions/src/index.ts already exists.
 Overwrite?
 N
-l.
+⋅⋅l.
 File functions/.gitignore already exists.
 Overwrite?
 N
-m.
+⋅⋅m.
 Do you want to install dependencies with npm now?
 Y
-n.
+⋅⋅n.
 What do you want to use as your public directory? ./app/build
-o.
+⋅⋅o.
 Configure as a single-page app (rewrite all urls to /index.html)?
 Y
-p.
+⋅⋅p.
 File /app/public/index.html already exists.
 Overwrite?
 N

 10. Change the project to the new one you just created